Team2168/2020_Main_Robot/README.md

       - The method name should be `retract`.
       - Unless there are multiple pneumatics, then extend the specific pneumatic.

-When adding an instance of the subsystem:
+When adding an instance of the subsystem to Robot:
   - Set that to private.
   - Any instance of that subsystem should be retrieved from the getInstance method from the respective subsystem.